shalomirungu/Group16_project_work/README.md

 ## Column descriptions for King County Data Set

-1. id - unique identified for a house
+1. id - uniquely identified for a house
-2. dateDate - house was sold
+2. date- date house was sold
-3. pricePrice - is prediction target
+3. price - is the prediction target
-4. bedroomsNumber - of Bedrooms/House
+4. bedrooms -  number of Bedrooms/House
-5. bathroomsNumber - of bathrooms/bedrooms
+5. bathrooms- Number of bathrooms
-6. sqft_livingsquare - footage of the home
+6. sqft_living - square footage of the home
-7. sqft_lotsquare - footage of the lot
+7. sqft_lot- square footage of the lot
-8. floorsTotal - floors (levels) in house
+8. floors -total floors (levels) in house
-9. waterfront - House which has a view to a waterfront
+9. waterfront - House which has a view of a waterfront
-10. view - Has been viewed
+10. View - Has been viewed
 11. condition - How good the condition is ( Overall )
-12. grade - overall grade given to the housing unit, based on King County grading system
+12. grade - overall grade is given to the housing unit, based on the King County grading system
-13. sqft_above - square footage of house apart from basement
+13. sqft_above - square footage of the house apart from the basement
 14. sqft_basement - square footage of the basement
-15. yr_renovated - Year when house was renovated
+15. yr_renovated - The year when house was renovated
-16. zipcode - zip
+16. zip code - zip code of the house
 17. yr_built - Built Year
 18. lat - Latitude coordinate
 19. long - Longitude coordinate